Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   The media ingest follows the following
   general requirements for both target /interfaces.
+  The ingest interface uses exising media format in combination with the HTTP POST protocol.

      1. The [=Ingest source=]  SHALL communicate using the HTTP POST method as defined in